DoD-Platform-One/bigbang/docs/understanding-bigbang/package-architecture/metricserver.md

-# Metric Server
+# Metrics Server

 ## Overview

-> Metric Server is an addon cluster utility that adds functionality to Kubernetes clusters rather than applications.
+> Metrics Server is an addon cluster utility that adds functionality to Kubernetes clusters rather than applications.
 It is used for monitoring pod CPU & memory utilization for use with autoscaling pods horizontally and vertically.

 Metrics Server collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through [Metrics API] for use by [Horizontal Pod Autoscaler] and [Vertical Pod Autoscaler].
 Metrics API can also be accessed by `kubectl top`, making it easier to debug autoscaling pipelines.